 Norman hoped to use his education to benefit others and, while he is no longer with us, this scholarship is one small way in which his legacy can be carried on.
 This scholarship allows other students who attend CWRU to offset the sometimes prohibitive expense of textbooks so that they can focus on their education.

-Norman’s ten siblings hope that he will be remembered, not for the tragic way in which his life was lost, but for the way he lived; vibrant and full of life, love, and ambition.
+Norman’s 10 siblings hope he will be remembered not for the tragic way in which his life was lost, but for the way he lived: vibrant and full of life, love, and ambition.